5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 How to put a bait on a hook

-An example of where you want to put your bait on a hook to be sure most of the hook is covered but also to be sure the hook gap is wide enough and the hook point is not covered.
+I like to be sure most of the hook is covered but also to be sure the hook gap is wide enough, and the hook point is not covered for better penetration.

 While having the right hook is crucial, improper rigging can diminish its effectiveness.